dotnet/runtime/src/coreclr/nativeaot/docs/containers.md

 Note the use of `-a arm64` and `-p:SysRoot=/crossrootfs/arm64` in the `dotnet publish` command.
 Those are required to get the build to use and generate Arm64 compatible assets.

-The app can then be copied to an Arm64 and it will work as demonstrated on an Apple M1 machine.
+As expected, the Arm64 app fails to run on an x64 machine.
+The app can then be copied to an Arm64 machine and it will work as demonstrated on an Apple M1 machine (in an Arm64 Linux container).
+Note that I had to run `chmod +x` on the executable first.

 ```bash
 $ docker run --rm  -d -v $(pwd):/app -w /app -p 8000:8080 mcr.microsoft.com/dotnet/nightly/runtime-deps:8.0-jammy-chiseled-aot ./releasesapi